zoonaturalist/biomestl.github.io/README.md

-### This site will be a resource to learn more about the technology behind BiomeSTL.
+### Learn more about the technology powering BiomeSTL and get involved.

 BiomeSTL will serve as a digital catalyst to achieve the biodiversity targets of OneSTL.
 BiomeSTL is brought to you by BiodiverseCity St. Louis.